Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 image: nginx:latest

-💡 Note: In the example above we see a Yaml file that is called 'replicaset-example.yaml', the first thing would be to create the replicaset, secondly it would be to list the replicasets to see if our replica was successfully created and if we want to scale our replica if we had to enter our Yml file they would be in this order and in this way:
+💡 Note: In the previous example, we see a Yaml file called ‘replicaset-example.yaml’, the first step would be to create the replicaset, secondly list the replicasets to see if our replica was created successfully, and if we want to scale our replica without having to enter our Yml file, the commands would be in this order and in this way:

 kubectl apply -f replicaset-example.yaml